Miss Cleo: Psychic Readers Network

-In 2002, the Federal Trade Commission charged the company's owners and Harris' promoters, Steven Feder and Peter (Stotz Stoltz Stolz), with deceptive advertising, billing, and collection practices; Harris was not indicted.
+In 2002, the Federal Trade Commission charged the company's owners and Harris' promoters, Steven Feder and Peter Stolz, with deceptive advertising, billing, and collection practices; Harris was not indicted.
 The network had billed its victims for an estimated $1 billion.
-Her promoters agreed to settle by erasing $500 million of debt owed by its victims to the network and paying a $5 million fine to the Federal Trade Commission.
+Her promoters agreed to settle by paying a $5 million fine to the Federal Trade Commission, as well a combined debt forgiveness and refund checks to callers which came to a monumental $500 million.
 It emerged during a lawsuit in Florida that Harris had been born in Los Angeles, and that her parents were American citizens.

 The state of Florida also sued Harris under a provision of the law that allowed spokespeople to be held liable.
-Dave Aronberg, a Florida Attorney General’s Office, led the state’s case against her.
+Dave Aronberg of the Florida Attorney General’s Office led the state’s case against her.
 His successor dropped the charges.

 After Psychic Readers Network

-On 11 July 2001, Harris started a company, Waghwaan Entertainment.
+On July 11, 2001, Harris started a company, Waghwaan Entertainment.

 Harris voiced the character of Auntie Poulet in the 2002 video game Grand Theft Auto: Vice City.

 In 2003, the New York Daily News reported that TV music network Fuse had signed Harris as a spokeswoman.
 In early 2005, Harris was reportedly appearing on television as Miss Cleo in advertisements for a used car dealership in Florida, according to the Broward-Palm Beach New Times.

 Harris offered "readings", priced from $75 to $250, and "weddings", priced from $350 and up.
 Harris had a podcast.

 In September 2007, Harris released a spoken-word CD, Convicted for My Beliefs.

-Under the name Cleomili Harris, she spoke, from Toronto, about her experiences at the Psychic Readers Network in the 2014 documentary Hotline, which focuses on the history of telephone hotlines.
+Under the name Cleomili Harris she spoke, from Toronto, about her experiences at the Psychic Readers Network in the 2014 documentary Hotline, which focuses on the history of telephone hotlines.